easyeisme/IP-Gatekeeper/README.md

 ## Managing Users
 Site administrators can add/remove authorized users via the URL below.
-_NOTE:  A password is required to access the admin area.
-See configuration details below for more information._
+A password is required to access the admin area.
+See configuration details below for more information.
 ```
 http://www.yourdomain.com/path/to/gatekeeper/admin/
 ```